- The OpenTofu Language

 Workspace Names

 OpenTofu uses shortened names without the common prefix to interact with workspaces on the command line.
-For example, if prefix = "networking-"
+For example, if prefix = "networking-", use tofu workspace select prod to switch to the OpenTofu CLI workspace prod within the current configuration.
+However, remote OpenTofu operations such as plan and apply for that OpenTofu CLI workspace will take place in the remote workspace networking-prod.

 - For local operations,